Dey Pray!

 ‘Yet, they do not hesitate to disturb like that at night?’
 She asked.

 You turn to her wide-eyed.
 What the heck was the drama for?
-But then you glanced at your phone screen and saw that you were running late, so you quickly finish up your make-up and run around throwing things in your bag as you make to go.
-‘Mum, bye.’
-You dash off.
+But then you glanced at your phone screen and saw that you were running late.
+So you quickly finished up your makeup and ran around throwing things in your bag as you made to go.

 READ ALSO: The Bed Undefiled (A Short Story)

-The writer, spotting a terrible black eye that even makeup would have a hard time covering, glared at you with red-stained teeth and whispered fiercely, ‘What have you done?’
+The writer – spotting a terrible black eye that even makeup would have a hard time covering – glared at you with red-stained teeth and whispered fiercely, ‘What have you done?’

 It was your second week.
-You didn’t quite understand the noise yet and had not discovered it was on specific days.
+You didn’t quite understand the noise yet and had not figured it was on specific days.
 The marketing exec had walked up to you with a disposable covered plate.
 She’d said she and the girls made some fries for the weekend and thought to welcome you to the apartment complex with some.
 You thought it was the nicest thing ever.
 She apologized for whatever noise you might have been hearing.
-Said they will try to keep it down.
+Said they would try to keep it down.
 She said she and her girls were so busy, the only time they had to bond and have fun was at midnight.

-In retrospect, that was the reason, you never thought to confront them about the noise.
+In retrospect, that was the reason you never thought to confront them about the noise.
 They had been nice aforetime so, somehow, your defenses had been clipped.
 Midnight meetings.
 At first, it felt like minor stuff, even a joke, until you realized it wasn’t.
 And what was that the writer said earlier?
 Thanksgiving?
 What the heck?

 You shake your head at yourself as you remember your campus days.
 You were a prayer firebrand, but you graduated, and life happened.
 You realized you didn’t have to tighten life to your chest like campus made you believe.
 You discovered that people are a whole lot more normal than you give them credit for.
 You thought your generation had no witchcraft or sorcery.
 All that fire was for the older generation.
 Millennials and Gen Z are all about tech and entertainment.
 At least that was what you thought.